-Today, our public schools have seen decades of cuts and a massive increase in policing.
-Inequality in education access runs rampant, and is deeply racialized.
-All the while, billionaire interests have successfully pushed to destroy the public school system altogether by creating charter schools.
+Public schools are one of the few truly universal and public institutions we have in the United States, and it is our duty to ensure that they remain fully funded so that our children can get the public education that they deserve.
+However, our public schools have seen decades of cuts while inequality in education access runs rampant and is deeply racialized.
+All the while, billionaire interests have pushed to destroy the public school system altogether by creating charter schools.
 All of this has led to a crisis in our education system.

-Jabari rejects ALL corporate donations and developer dollars.
-His campaign is sustained by grassroots donors like you.
+No real estate money.
+No corporate donors.
+Jabari's campaign is sustained by grassroots donors like you.

 If you've saved payment info with ActBlue Express, your donation will go through immediately.